|

 7. The AIFF file version of your Composition works and and sounds

-Submit your CD to the instructor as described in the Class Schedule.
+good = 20% Submit your CD to the instructor as described in the Class Schedule.

 You can submit your CD late but you will not get full credit.
 See